Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 Fault vs No-Fault

 As we previously discussed, Montana is an at-fault car accident state.
-This means that anyone who causes an accident is responsible for covering the costs of damages and/medical bills incurred from that accident.
+This means that anyone who causes an accident is responsible for covering the costs of damages and/or medical bills incurred from that accident.

 Keep in mind that at-fault drivers are also responsible for filing a claim for other drivers if they were involved in the accident as well.